top of page

 And he was in the trash.

-Apple cores.
-Banana peels.
-Crumpled napkins surrounded him.
+Apple cores, banana peels, and crumpled napkins surrounded him.
 Pudding smeared his mouthpiece.
-Worse, his body felt colder, emptier than ever, nothing like the warm pulse of the boy he had just been.
+Worse, his body felt colder, emptier than before, nothing like the warm boy he had just been.

 He had wanted so badly to hear the music.
-And now, because he hadn’t listened to Father Flute, he would never even feel music again!
+Now, because he hadn’t listened to Father Flute, he would never even feel music again!
 The magic had broken him, he thought.
-And he was now useless, completely forgotten.
+He was now useless, completely forgotten.

-But then a crack of daylight shone.
+A crack of daylight suddenly shone upon him.
 A hand reached in.
 A familiar voice came.

 “I’m not sure how I knew you were in here,” said the real boy, “but it felt like…I had been in a place quite like this myself.”